Hosting and bandwidth provided by MacAce.net.

 On the iPod, iPhone and iPad devices themselves, the Serial Number is listed on the back toward the bottom in tiny print (or under the "teeth" of the "clip" for applicable iPod shuffle and iPod nano models).

-Photo Credit: Everyi.com (LG6 - Top, VTE - Bottom)
+Photo Credit: Everyi.com (U21516EALG6 - Top, 5E7098YJVTE - Bottom)

-A potential weakness of using Serial Number "Snippets" for identification is that some repairs theoretically could alter or remove the Serial Number in software or hardware and/or provide conflicting Serial Number information.
+A potential weakness of using Serial Numbers for identification is that some repairs theoretically could alter or remove the Serial Number in software or hardware and/or provide conflicting Serial Number information.
 Occasionally, there are different Serial Numbers listed on the hardware and in software due to manufacturing error as well.
 In these situations, one will need to use alternate information to identify a particular iPod, iPhone or iPad.

 Also see: